ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 In this Gitops you can use different approaches to deploy the real-time inventory solution depending of your goals.

 * You want to play with the demo, so [run it locally to your laptop using docker](#run-the-solution-locally).
 It uses Event Streams and MQ docker images.
 You can run it in different mode, depending of the sinks you want to add.
-* [Start from an OpenShift Cluster without any Cloud Pak for Integration components](#gitops-from-openshift-cluster), this will take few hours to deploy as some Operators may take time.
+* [Start from an OpenShift Cluster without any Cloud Pak for Integration components](#gitops-from-a-new-openshift-cluster), this will take few hours to deploy as some Operator and Operand deployments may take time.
 * [Start from a Cloud Pak for integration deployed in cp4i project](#gitops-from-cp4i-deployment)
-* Deploy the solution on a CMC CoC environment, which mean different name space per product, so for example Event Streams is in [multi-tenant](#gitops-for-multi-tenants).
+* Deploy the solution on a CMC CoC environment, which means different namespaces per product, so for example Event Streams is in `cp4i-eventstreams`.
+See instruction in [multi-tenant section](#gitops-for-multi-tenants).

 You are not forced to use ArgoCD, you can just use the makefile and make to deploy the solution.
 ## Real-time inventory scenario presentation